Henry Wadsworth Longfellow Dana Papers

 Existence and Location of Copies

-Also available on microfilm (2 reels).
-Available on interlibrary loan from Swarthmore College Peace Collection.
+This collection is available on microfilm (reels 71.1-71.2).
+Microfilm is available on-site by appointment and through interlibrary loan from the Swarthmore College Peace Collection.

 Copyright is retained by the authors of items in these papers, or their descendents, as stipulated by United States copyright law.